Rod C. Alferness

 IEEE Millennium Award, IEEE Photonics Award, OSA Leadership Award, Past President, OSA and IEEE Photonics Society; National Academy of Inventors

-Rod C. Alferness joined UCSB Engineering in 2011 as the former Chief Scientist at Bell Labs, following an accomplished career in optoelectronics and electrical engineering.
+Rod C. Alferness joined UCSB Engineering as the dean in 2011 as the former Chief Scientist at Bell Labs, following an accomplished career in optoelectronics and electrical engineering.
+He retired in fall 2021.

 Alferness is world-renowned for his work on integrated-optic devices and optical switching technology and architecture.
 His research has been central to the development of global fiber optic communications networks.
 As Chief Scientist at Bell Labs, he was responsible for strategic directions, technical excellence, and global partnerships - including universities.
 In a prior role as Senior Vice President of Research, he had overall responsibility for the company's global research laboratories.
 In his role as Chief Technical Officer for Bell Labs' parent company, Lucent Technologies, Alferness was responsible for transferring the optical technology he worked on to the business units.